Subhasis-Sahu/SFAL-VSD/README.md

 ![image](https://github.com/Subhasis-Sahu/SFAL-VSD/assets/165357439/46509041-4bff-46da-b46a-5b079f704fd6)

-`get_nets *` - to get all the nets (Connection between two pins or between a pin and a port)
+`get_nets *` - to display all the nets (Connection between two pins or between a pin and a port)

-`all_connected N1` - to get all pins and ports connected to net N1.
+`all_connected N1` - to display all pins and ports connected to net N1.

 ![image](https://github.com/Subhasis-Sahu/SFAL-VSD/assets/165357439/3ae0b6bf-cf9e-47ba-966b-3547f1ea03de)